Department of Homeland Security v. Thuraissigiam: Opinion of the Court

-The Court issued its decision on June 25, 2020.
-In a 7–2 opinion on judgment, the majority ruled that as under §1252(e)(2), the limits of review that a federal court may conduct on a petition for a writ of habeas corpus do not violate the Suspension Clause, reversing the Ninth Circuit's decision and remanding the case back for further review.
-The majority opinion was written by Justice Samuel Alito and joined by Chief Justice John Roberts and Justices Clarence Thomas, Neil Gorsuch and Brett Kavanaugh.
-Alito wrote that the habeas corpus claim made by Thuraissigiam failed as "it would extend the writ of habeas corpus far beyond its scope 'when the Constitution was drafted and ratified.'" as "Habeas has traditionally been a means to secure release from unlawful detention, but respondent invokes the writ to achieve an entirely different end, namely, to obtain additional administrative review of his asylum claim and ultimately to obtain authorization to stay in this country."
-Alito further addressed the claims of due process would only be extended to those "who have established connections in this country" and not to a situation like Thuraissigiam who had just entered the country.
+Justice Alito writes that IIRIRA was enacted "for weeding out patently meritless claims and expeditiously removing the aliens making such claims from the country" because many asylum claims are made, few succeed, most are found to be meritless, and such abuse of the credible-fear process "can increase the burdens currently 'overwhelming our immigration system'".
+Alito wrote that the habeas corpus claim made by Thuraissigiam failed as "it would extend the writ of habeas corpus far beyond its scope 'when the Constitution was drafted and ratified' because "Habeas has traditionally been a means to secure release from unlawful detention, but respondent invokes the writ to achieve an entirely different end, namely, to obtain additional administrative review of his asylum claim and ultimately to obtain authorization to stay in this country."

+Alito further addressed the claims of due process would only be extended to those "who have established connections in this country", as the 1892 case Nishimura Ekiu v.
+United States has ruled that aliens who have not been admitted do not have due process rights, and the Congress' power to restrict entry to the United States is plenary.
+The court said in Reno v.
+American-Arab Anti-Discrimination Committee that protecting executive discretion "can fairly be said to be the theme" of IIRIRA.

 Concurrence and dissent

 Justice Clarence Thomas wrote a concurring opinion "to address the original meaning of the Suspension Clause."

 Justice Stephen Breyer wrote an opinion concurring only in the judgment, which was joined by Justice Ruth Bader Ginsburg.
 Breyer agreed with the majority opinion that the Suspension Clause was not violated in this specific case but would have ruled no further than that.

 Justice Sonia Sotomayor wrote a dissent joined by Justice Elena Kagan.
 Sotomayor wrote that the majority opinion "handcuffs the Judiciary's ability to perform its constitutional duty to safeguard individual liberty and dismantles a critical component of the separation of powers" and that "It will leave significant exercises of executive discretion unchecked in the very circumstance where the writ's protections 'have been strongest'".
+The dissent says that "the Suspension Clause inquiry does not require a close (much less precise) factual match with historical habeas precedent".
+Sotomayor is critical of the majority's unyielding originalism, arguing that there are "inherent difficulties [in] a strict originalist approach in the habeas context because of, among other things, the dearth of reasoned habeas decisions at the founding."